2. Load data

 1.3 Tell DBT about our source tables

-In DBT the most important folder is ./models.
-The DBT (Data Build Tool) ./models folder is like a recipe book for your data: it contains instructions on how to combine and transform raw ingredients (your raw data) into finished dishes (more useful, organized, and analyzed data).
+folder is like a recipe book for your data: it contains instructions on how to combine and transform raw ingredients (your raw data) into finished dishes (more useful, organized, and analyzed data).
 Think of each file within the folder as a different recipe, each defining a specific way to cook your data.

 Lets add a group of recipes that tell DBT about our starting ingredients.
-We do this by making a folder ./models/sources. then creating a file in .yml format that tells DBT about each source.
+We do this by making a folder ./models/sources.

 The source folder now looks like this